NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 NAIF uses the ``maklabel`` format for PDS IM 1.5.0.0 archives for comparison and reproducibility reasons.
-The idea is that NAIF will use ``infomod2`` only after the PDS IM 2 is implemented and that's the reason for the rather "poor" choice of the name.
-This said, NAIF recommends to use the ``infomod2`` format, especially for new archives.
+The idea is that NAIF will use ``infomod2`` only after the PDS IM 2.0.0.0 is released.
+We recommends using the ``infomod2`` format, especially for new archives.

-More details on the determination of coverage for different files in the archives are provided here :ref:`source/44_npb_implementation:Coverage Times Determination`.
+More details on the determination of coverage for different files in the archives are provided in section :ref:`source/44_npb_implementation:Coverage Times Determination`.

 Mission Parameters
 ------------------

-Mission parameters provide mission-specific information such as the mission name, acronym, observers, and targets.
+Mission parameters provide mission-specific information such as: mission name, acronym, observers, and targets.
 The table below provides a summary of the parameters: